Bicategories in Univalent Foundations

-\begin{example}[\coqident{Bicategories.DisplayedBicats.Examples.PointedGroupoid}{pgrpds}] We define a displayed bicategory of pointed groupoids over the base bicategory $\Grpd$ of groupoids. \begin{itemize} \item For a groupoid $G$, the objects over $G$ are objects of $G$. \item For a functor $F : G_1 \onecell G_2$ between groupoids $G_1$ and $G_2$, the displayed 1-cells over $F$ from $x$ to $y$ are isomorphisms $F(a) \iso b$. \item Given two functors $F_1, F_2 : G_1 \function G_2$, a natural transformation $n : F_1 \twocell F_2$, two points $x : G_1$ and $y : G_2$, and isomorphisms $q_1 : F_1(x) \iso y$ and $q_2 : F_2(x) = y$, the displayed 2-cells over $n$ are paths $p(a) \vcomp q_g = q_f$. \end{itemize} The bicategory of pointed groupoids is the total bicategory of this displayed bicategory. \end{example}
+\begin{example}[\coqident{Bicategories.DisplayedBicats.Examples.PointedGroupoid}{pgrpds}] We define a displayed bicategory of pointed groupoids over the base bicategory $\Grpd$ of groupoids. \begin{itemize} \item For a groupoid $G$, the objects over $G$ are objects of $G$. \item For a functor $F : G_1 \onecell G_2$ between groupoids $G_1$ and $G_2$, the displayed 1-cells over $F$ from $x$ to $y$ are isomorphisms $F(a) \iso b$. \item Given two functors $F_1, F_2 : G_1 \function G_2$, a natural transformation $n : F_1 \mytwocell F_2$, two points $x : G_1$ and $y : G_2$, and isomorphisms $q_1 : F_1(x) \iso y$ and $q_2 : F_2(x) = y$, the displayed 2-cells over $n$ are paths $p(a) \vcomp q_g = q_f$. \end{itemize} The bicategory of pointed groupoids is the total bicategory of this displayed bicategory. \end{example}

 \begin{example}[\coqident{Bicategories.DisplayedBicats.Examples.FullSub}{disp_fullsubbicat}] Given a bicategory $\B$ and a predicate on 0-cells $\pred : \B_0 \to \hProp$, define a displayed bicategory $\D$ over $\B$ such that $\dob{\D}{x} \eqdef \pred(x)$, and the types of displayed 1-cells and 2-cells are the unit type.
 The total bicategory of $\D$ provides a formal construction of the full subbicategory of $\B$ with cells satisfying $\pred$ introduced in \Cref{ex:fullsub}.
 In particular, a 1-cell in the total bicategory of $\D$ is a pair consisting of a 1-cell from $\B$ and the unique inhabitant of the unit type.